 - Software-as-a-Service (SaaS)

-We are technology driven and thus every company, to some extent, relies on softwares to get things done.
-But not every company can afford to develop softwares, they can get licensed software on subscription basis.
+We are technology driven and thus every company, to some extent, relies on software to get things done.
+But not every company can afford to develop software, they can get licensed software on a subscription basis.

 - Infrastructure-as-a-Service (IaaS)